Dry-web-roda for Rails Developers Part II (Persistence)

 require 'til_web/repository' module TilWeb module Repositories class Tils < TilWeb::Repository[:tils] def (id) tils.by_id(id).one! end end end end

-Our last step is to create some sample data so we can play with it in the
+Our last step is to create some sample data to play with it in the console.

 We open our

 sample_data.rb file and change it to: